-Web analytics is the measurement, collection, analysis and reporting of web data for purposes of understanding and optimizing web usage.
+Web analytics is the measurement, collection, analysis and reporting of web data to understand and optimize web usage.
 Web analytics provides information about the number of visitors to a website and the number of page views.

 Bandwidth is the amount of information your connection to the Internet can carry, usually measured in bits per second.

-A browser is the software you use to view web pages – in fact you’re using one right now!
-Google Chrome, Mozilla Firefox, and Internet Explorer are some of the more common browsers, but there are others like Safari and Opera.
+A browser is a software you use to view web pages – in fact, you’re using one right now!
+Google Chrome, Mozilla Firefox, and Internet Explorer are some of the more common browsers, but others like Safari and Opera.
 Since each one is different, pages can vary in appearance depending on what browser is used.
 This has to be taken into account when designing and testing websites.

-Compression makes files smaller for faster upload/download times, and less disk space usage.
-JPEGs use compression, making them ideal for web, but can lead to loss of image quality if re-saved multiple times.
+Compression makes files smaller for faster upload/download times and less disk space usage.
+JPEGs use compression, making them ideal for the web, but can lead to loss of image quality if re-saved multiple times.

 A cookie is a message given to a web browser (the application you use to get online) by a web server.
 Cookies help identify website users who have visited previously, or those that are there for the first time, and can prepare customized content for them depending on those criteria.

 CPM bidding means that you pay based on the number of impressions (times your ads are shown) that you receive on the Google Display Network.

 You’ll use viewable CPM bidding to make sure you only pay when your ads are able to be seen.
 Existing CPM bids will be automatically converted to vCPM, but it’s best to update your bids since viewable impressions are potentially more valuable.